-The service, in certain circumstances, works in association with the UK Health Security Agency in relation to the investigation of notifications of infectious disease and food poisoning.
+In certain circumstances the service works in association with the UK Health Security Agency (UKHSA), in relation to the investigation of notifications of infectious disease and food poisoning.

 In addition to programmed and demand driven food hygiene inspections, and the investigation of complaints related to food and food premises, other services are delivered in commercial business premises.
 These include health and safety interventions, infectious disease investigations and pollution emanating from premises where food is prepared, processed or sold.
-The full range of the environmental health service includes the varied elements of pollution control, conditions in private sector housing and other public health and public protection obligations.
+The full range of the environmental health service includes the varied elements of pollution control, conditions in private sector housing, and other public protection and public health obligations.